House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image: Needpix

-A forge heats up the steel so you can shape it the way you want.
-The reason for this is that steel, when cool, is incredibly hard.
+A forge heats the steel so you can shape it however you want.
+When it’s cool, steel is incredibly hard.
 Whenever the metal heats up, however, the metal is workable, allowing you to work the knife into your ideal shape.

 13. Heat-Treating Oven

 Similar to a forge, a heat-treating oven heats up the steel.
-As mentioned earlier, steel must be heated in order to be workable and bendable.
-The most difficult part of making a knife, as well as the most important, is heat treating the steel.
-Although you can outsource heat-treating, purchasing your own heat treating oven will allow you to create professional-grade knives on your own.
+The most difficult part of making a knife and the most important is heat treating the steel.
+Although you can outsource heat-treating, purchasing your own heat-treating oven will allow you to create professional-grade knives on your own.

-When looking for the right heat-treating oven, make sure that the model has high and precise temperatures.
+When looking for the right heat-treating oven, ensure the model has precise temperatures.
 It must have a digital or manual temperature control that will allow you to control and monitor the temperatures.
 Make sure that the oven can reach 2,350 degrees Fahrenheit.

 14. Whetstone